AJaafer/RBM-for-MNIST/README.md

 ### Maximizing the log-Likelihood

 Derive log-likelihood and gradient formulas.
+(TODO)

 it is impractical to compute the exact log-likelihood gradient (expectation of the joint distribution).